-Good email copy is imporant.
+Good email copy is important.
 In 2015, I wrote over 40 posts on various aspects of good cold email copy.
 But even with the best copy but no people to send it to — we’re stuck.
-So except for good copy, we need a good prospect base.
+So except for good copy, we need a list of contacts for our outbound prospecting.

-Building a prospect base is hard.
+Outbound prospecting isn’t easy.
+Building a prospect list is hard.
 It requires lots of time and effort.
 And with respect to your time and effort, there’s one thing you need to do before you roll up your sleeves and start collecting contacts.
 Actually, it’s a question you need to answer to yourself.
 Here’s the question and how to find the answer.

 Question: “Who is the person you would want as your client?”